davestewart/laravel-sketchpad/src/help/docs/tags.md

 ### Overview

-Tags are a way to express additional functionality or formatting in the front end.
+Sketchpad uses tags to express additional functionality or formatting in the front end.

 Just add them to your methods' doc comments, and Sketchpad automatically implements that functionality: